-- 1. Since the playing field is an extension of the classroom, all student-athletes should be allowed to try and fail without judgment.
+- 1. Attendance is a Privilege, not a right. - 2.
+Since the playing field is an extension of the classroom, all student-athletes should be allowed to try and fail without judgment.
 Since all humans are fallible, mistakes will happen.
-It is another part of the game and adds to the excitement and unpredictability of high school sports. - 2.
+It is another part of the game and adds to the excitement and unpredictability of high school sports. - 3.
+Do not enter the playing surface/area at any time. - 4.
 Keep comments positive and supportive.
-Criticism is easy, and it is destructive because it only points out faults and shortcomings. - 3.
+Criticism is easy, and it is destructive because it only points out faults and shortcomings.
+Profanity is never acceptable language no matter the reason.
+Even though an admission fee is charged for some high school contests, payment does not give license to the fans to "speak their minds."
+This is high school, and a proper perspective must be maintained. - 5.
 Respect a coach's ability to teach.
 Keep in mind that many factors influence game-time decisions.
-Some factors are obvious, and others are subtle, but each leads to decisions that are made in the best interest of the team. - 4.
-The school and the Athletic Department reserve the right to remove or refuse admission to persons who belittle, chide, berate, taunt, or bait any player, coach, or official.
-Profanity is never acceptable language no matter the reason.
-Even though an admission fee is charged for some high school contests, payment does not give license to the fans to "speak their minds."
-This is high school and a proper perspective must be maintained.
+Some factors are obvious, and others are subtle, but each lead to decisions that are made in the best interest of the team. - 6.
+Be a Parent/Supporter at the game, not a Coach.
+Give coaches a 24-hour window after games before you speak with them about any comments and/or concerns. - 7.
+The school and the Athletic Department reserve the right to remove or refuse admission to persons who are not following the rules, policies, or guidelines before, during, and after events.